Bristol Aeroplane Company: Second World War

 During the Second World War, Bristol's most important aircraft was the Beaufighter heavy two-seat multirole aircraft, a long-range fighter, night fighter, ground attack aircraft and torpedo bomber.
-The type was used extensively by the RAF, other Commonwealth air forces and by the USAAF.
+The type was used extensively by the RAF, other Empire air forces and by the USAAF.
 The Beaufighter was derived from the Beaufort torpedo bomber, itself a derivative of the Blenheim.

 In 1940, shadow factories were set up at Weston-super-Mare for the production of Beaufighters, and underground at Hawthorn, near Corsham, Wiltshire, for engine manufacture.
 Construction in the former stone quarry at Hawthorn took longer than expected and little production was achieved before the site closed in 1945.
 The company's war-time headquarters was located in the Royal West of England Academy, Clifton, Bristol.

 Post-war

 When the war ended, Bristol set up a separate helicopter division in the Weston-super-Mare factory, under helicopter pioneer Raoul Hafner.
 This facility was taken over by Westland in 1960.

 Other post-war projects included Bristol Cars, which used pre-war BMW designs as the basis for the Bristol 400.
 Vehicle production was conducted at Patchway, Bristol.